 The other plus is that you can sear the meats and sauté or steam veggies in the same pot.
 This recipe is served over rice and if you prefer, you can cook the rice ahead of time in the Instant Pot since it also works as a rice cooker.
-Cauliflower rice can be cooked using the sauté function.
+I don't currently have any recipes posted for Instant Pot rice but you can quickly type in the type of rice you're using into Instant Pot Recipes Finder to find cooking instructions for that particular rice (as well as practically any recipe you can think of).
+Cauliflower rice can be cooked in a bit of fat using the sauté function.

 I'm really enjoying recreating all these family recipes.
 This chop suey recipe is a spin-off of my mom's recipe which was a spin-off of my grandma Gail's recipe which was a spin off of a 1950's Betty Crocker recipe.
 The version I ate growing up (mom's version) was typically beef stew meat with soy sauce, ginger, Chinese spices, canned "fancy Chinese vegetables", and canned baby corn served over white rice and topped with crunchy chow mein noodles.
 So good!
 I had considered baking some Cappello's fettuccine noodles the same way I had baked their lasagna sheets when I made cinnamon chips.
 I thought it would be a good, crunchy substitute for chow mein but decided to keep the recipe a little more budget-friendly.